Kapiti Island: Whaling

-After the collapse of the whaling industry in the 1840s, whalers and their families left the island.
-By 1850, no Ngāti Toa permanently lived on the island, occasionally visiting for the island's resources.
-During this period, the land was leased to European farmers and was deforested.
+Deforestation and farming

+The island was originally forested with rātā, kahikatea and rimu.
+Between 1825 and 1840 part of the island's vegetation was burned to allow for farming.
 Between 1874 and the 1890s, the Māori Land Court partitioned the island into blocks, primarily owned by Western Maori MP Wiremu Parata and his family members.
-In the 1890s, the Wellington Acclimatisation Society requested that Alfred Ross, a leaseholder and sheep farmer on the island, turn his farm into a game reserve, releasing quail, pheasants and later possums onto the island.
+In the 1890s, the Wellington Acclimatisation Society requested that Alfred Ross, a leaseholder and sheep farmer on the island, turn his farm into a game reserve, releasing quail, pheasants and later brushtail possums onto the island.

-By 1895, the government had begun considering making Kapiti Island into a wildlife reserve, due to the losses in native flora and fauna caused by introduced predators and deforestation across mainland New Zealand.
-Parata and his family members protested these plans, and in 1896 stated that they had no intention of selling the land to the government – by this time, Kapiti Island was the only part of the Ngāti Toa rohe still in Māori ownership.
-In 1897, the government passed the Kapiti Island Public Reserve Act, preventing land blocks on Kapiti Island being sold into private hands, in order to create a nature reserve in the future.

 By the 1900s, most of the island had been acquired by the New Zealand government for the reserve, except for a section in the north.
-As the land could no longer be leased to European farmers, the land was farmed directly by Ngāti Toa as a sheep farm by the Webber family.
-In 1934, many oil-covered and dead seabirds were discovered on the island and the mainland beaches after an oil spill or dumping event.
+As the land at the north end could no longer be leased to European farmers, it was farmed directly by Ngāti Toa as a sheep farm by the Webber family.
 The Webber family continued to farm on the island until the 1950s, most land being sold in 1967, however Ngāti Toa retain some land and rights of access to the island.